TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 :php:`LinkHandlerInterface::initialize()` takes care of setting the :php:`\TYPO3\CMS\Backend\Controller\AbstractLinkBrowserController`, the identifier and the configuration information.
 In this example we only need the configuration, the other parameters might be needed in different scenarios.

-The :php:`\TYPO3\CMS\Core\Page\PageRenderer` has also to be created here for as it is not possible to inject it at the point of creation of the backend link handler.
+:php:`AbstractLinkBrowserController  $linkBrowser`
+    Is the surrounding class calling the link handler.
+This class stores configuration information on the complete link browser window.

+:php:`string $identifier`
+    Contains the key of the page TSconfig configuration of the link browser tab this instance renders.

+:php:`string[] $configuration`
+    Contains the array of the page TSconfig configuration of the link browser tab this instance renders.

 The method :php:`setView()` is called by the :php:`AbstractLinkBrowserController` once the view is available and contains the necessary information to render